-What does Nearly Witches (Ever Since We Met) mean?
+What do you think Nearly Witches (Ever Since We Met) means?

 Panic!
 At The Disco: Nearly Witches (Ever Since We Met) Meaning